-The supervision report should provide detail in accordance with the requirements of the supervised practice plan and explain whether or not the elements of the supervised practice plan are being achieved; and if not, the measures implemented to address those elements not achieved.
+The supervision report should provide detail against the requirements of the supervised practice plan and explain whether or not the elements of the supervised practice plan are being achieved and if not, the measures implemented to address those elements not achieved.

-The supervision report should also include changes in supervisory arrangements (including changes in levels) over time as agreed by the Board in the supervised practice plan, as well as achievements by the supervisee and any emerging issues
+It should also include changes in supervisory arrangements (including changes in levels) over time agreed by the Board in the supervised practice plan, as well as achievements by the supervisee and any emerging issues

-A template for a supervision report is available on the Board's website alongside this document.
+A sample template for a supervision report is available on the Board's website alongside this document.